Zoel-Manchon/Zoel-Manchon/README.md

 </div>

-I learn by building real connected systems — sensors on one end, secured data on the other.
+I learn by building real systems end to end — edge sensors, secured services, real-time backends, and analytical tools.
 The pipeline above isn't a metaphor; it's the shape of most things in here.

 <br/>